danielcornock/danielcornock.co.uk/_posts/2020-06-06-bootstrap-typescript-3-testing.md

 ---
-title: 'Bootstrapping a TypeScript server: Setting up our testing environment'
+title: 'Bootstrapping a TypeScript project: Setting up our testing environment'
 description: >-
   How to set up a clean express server with linting, testing and a build pipeline using TravisCI.
 image: 'article-icons/jest.png'